Introduction

 folder.

-To be able to successfully run the application you need to add the model and prepare the bitmaps.
-Continue to see how to prepare the data.
+To be able to successfully run the application, you need to add the model and prepare the bitmaps.
+Continue with this Learning Path to learn how to prepare the data.